-UIM issues annually a list of world records, changes being made known, when they occur, by means of newsletters.
+UIM issues annually a list of world records, changes being made known, when they occur, by means of

 UIM keeps a registered list of all word records and delivers a certificate for each new record.
+The certificate may list all active crew members onboard when the record is established.